OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 There are a few generic remediation steps one can always take:

-1. Make sure that sensitive data after serialization/persistance has been encrypted and HMACed/signed.
-Evaluate the signature before you continue or the HMAC before you use the data.
+1. Make sure that sensitive data after serialization/persistence has been encrypted and HMACed/signed.
+Evaluate the signature or HMAC before you use the data.
 See the chapter about cryptography for more details.
 2. Make sure that keys used for step 1 cannot be extracted easily.
 Instead, the user and/or application instance should be properly authenticated/authorized to obtain the keys to use the data.
 See the data storage chapter for more details.
 3. Make sure that the data within the de-serialized object is carefully validated before you can actively use it (e.g. no exploit of business/application logic).